vinceegg/LogisticRegressionThesis/README.md

 ## Research Team
 # This thesis was prepared and researched by:
-Carlos, Vince Anthony S.
+- Carlos, Vince Anthony S.
-Pancho, John Cedric C.
+- Pancho, John Cedric C.

-"# LogisticRegression"